Trump says to check Facebook block of White House social media chief

 Trump pounced on the issue.
 “I will be looking into this!”
 Trump said in a Twitter post.

-Facebook said the issue is “content-agnostic and is solely about addressing potentially scammy repetitive behavior.”
+Facebook said the issue is “content-agnostic and is solely about addressing potentially scammy repetitive behaviour.”

-Earlier on Tuesday, Trump accused social media platforms Facebook, YouTube and Twitter of favoring his Democratic opponents over him and his fellow Republicans.
+Earlier on Tuesday, Trump accused social media platforms Facebook, YouTube and Twitter of favouring his Democratic opponents over him and his fellow Republicans.
 Alphabet Inc’s Google owns YouTube.

 Twitter declined to comment while Google did not immediately respond to a request for comment.